EDUC 1713 Intro to Public Education Syllabus H01 Spring 2026

 Course Description

 The student shall be able to identify and explain characteristics of the organization and administration of American public education - federal, state, and local.
-He or she also will analyze American education in its legal and financial aspects, identify current issues, and discuss developments and responsibilities of membership in the teaching profession.
-The course will analyze topics that impact students from preschool (PK) through high school.
+Students will analyze American education in its legal and financial aspects, identify current issues, and discuss developments and responsibilities of membership in the teaching profession.
+At least 15 hours of field experience at an approved learning institution is required.
+A criminal background check will be required before placement in a field experience setting.

 General Education Outcomes